daniel-p-gonzalez/eople/README.md

 ## Installing

-### Windows

-Windows binaries are included in the Eople/Bin directory.
-Project solutions can be generated using cmake (see Linux instructions).

 ### Linux

 #### Requirements
 * cmake (2.6 or greater)
-* libgtk2-dev (2.6 or greater)
 * g++ (preferably 4.8 or greater)

-Enter the Eople/Build directory, and run `cmake ../`, followed by `sudo make install`.
+Enter the eople/build directory, and run `cmake ../`, followed by `sudo make install`.
 Run `eople`.

 ## Using the Eople Virtual Environment (E.V.E.)

-In order to follow along, fire up the eople executable found in the Eople/Bin folder.
+In order to follow along, fire up the eople executable.
 This serves as the compiler, runtime, and can function as a REPL.

 Typing help() will give you a look at some built in commands:
 ```